Water is Community

 This teaching is based on an article written by Rachel Arsenault, Sibyl Diver, Deborah McGregor, Aaron Witham and Carrie Bourassa.

 Arsenault, R., Diver, S., McGregor, D., Witham, A., & Bourassa, C. (2018).
 Shifting the Framework of Canadian Water Governance through Indigenous Research Methods: Acknowledging the Past with an Eye on the Future.
 Water, 10 (1), 49.

 First Nations in Canada are disproportionately affected by poor water quality.
-Many First Nations communities across Canada are living with multi-year boil water advisories, inadequate water treatment facilities or little commitment from the government to address local source water contamination.
+Many First Nations communities across Canada are living with multi-year boil-water advisories, inadequate water treatment facilities or little commitment from the government to address local source water contamination.
 The federal or provincial governance bodies have delegated water management responsibilities to communities, based on the idea that local communities are better positioned to understand and address water management challenges more efficiently.
 However, many local communities lack financial or technical resources to provide for the community’s needs.
-Moreover, beyond technology, infrastructure or funding problems, deeper analysis reveals that inequitable resource distribution, sociopolitical and governance challenges are the core issues.
-Indigenous research methodologies seek to understand how research exists within a system of power and therefore demands of researchers to think critically about how to address these structural relations of power.
+Moreover, beyond technology, infrastructure or funding problems, deeper analysis reveals that inequitable resource distribution and sociopolitical and governance challenges are the core issues.
+Indigenous research methodologies seek to understand how research exists within a system of power and demand of researchers to think critically about how to address these structural relations of power.
 Therefore, the authors argue that constructing Indigenous-led frameworks for water governance based on Indigenous concepts of reciprocal relations can best address the deeper roots of the water crisis affecting First Nations in Canada.

 [ VIDEO CONTENT: This video will highlight the recommendations for engaging in Indigenous Research table using visual graphics ]